CESP-ExpHer/Tutorial_ASSET/README.md

 | rs4073177 |	0.0253979142533489 |	0.336459488997903 |	0.0115192506674362 |	1.052 |	0.948 |	1.167 |	0.976 |	0.959 |	0.995 |	Study1 |	Study2 |	1 |
 | rs9442394 |	0.0249585792995359 |	0.360923363628306 |	0.0105196586172951 |	1.05 |	0.946 |	1.165 |	0.976 |	0.958	| 0.994 |	Study1 |	Study2 |	1 |

-**IMPORTANT NOTE:** Always remember to save the sessionInfo results for your code and keep it in the your running folder
+**IMPORTANT NOTE:** Always remember to save the sessionInfo results for your code and keep it in your running folder
 <br>
 **sessionInfo()**
 ```r